pyth-network/pyth-js/pyth-aptos-js/README.md

 ); // See Price Service endpoints section below for other endpoints

 const priceIds = [
-  // You can find the ids of prices at https://pyth.network/developers/price-feed-ids/#pyth-cross-chain-testnet "0xf9c0172ba10dfa4d19088d94f5bf61d3b54d5bd7483a322a982e1373ee8ea31b", // BTC/USD price id in testnet "0xca80ba6dc32e08d06f1aa886011eed1d77c77be9eb761cc10d72b7d0a2fd57a6", // ETH/USD price id in testnet
+  // You can find the ids of prices at https://pyth.network/developers/price-feed-ids#aptos-testnet "0xf9c0172ba10dfa4d19088d94f5bf61d3b54d5bd7483a322a982e1373ee8ea31b", // BTC/USD price id in testnet "0xca80ba6dc32e08d06f1aa886011eed1d77c77be9eb761cc10d72b7d0a2fd57a6", // ETH/USD price id in testnet
 ];

-// `getPythLatestPriceFeeds` returns a `PriceFeed` for each price id.
-It contains all information about a price and has
-// utility functions to get the current and exponentially-weighted moving average price, and other functionality. const priceFeeds = connection.getPythLatestPriceFeeds(priceIds);
-// Get the price if it is not older than 60 seconds from the current time. console.log(priceFeeds[0].getPriceNoOlderThan(60)); // Price { conf: '1234', expo: -8, price: '12345678' }
-// Get the exponentially-weighted moving average price if it is not older than 60 seconds from the current time. console.log(priceFeeds[1].getEmaPriceNoOlderThan(60));

 // In order to use Pyth prices in your protocol you need to submit the price update data to Pyth contract in your target
 // chain. `getPriceUpdateData` creates the update data which can be submitted to your contract.
 Then your contract should